dbsb-juntendo/descSPIM-Advanced/README.md

 - The authors are not responsible for damages or misuse.
 - All disputes shall be governed by Japanese law.

+The MCC software is licensed separately.
+See the MCC directory for its applicable license terms.

 ---

 ## References